edolopez/Marketweet/README.md

                       access_token_secret='access_token_secret',
                       debugHTTP=False)

-If you don't have the credentials for your account, you can easily set up them here https://dev.twitter.com/ signing in with your corresponding account.
+If you don't have the credentials for your account, you can easily set up them [here](https://dev.twitter.com/), signing in with your corresponding account.

 ### ircBot.py (optional)